thanhle88/thanhle88.github.io/_pages/about.md

 About Me
 -----
 I am currently a university lecturer (equiv. assistant professor) at the VNU University of Engineering and Technology, Vietnam National University Hanoi (VNU-UET).
 I obtained my B.Sc. and M.Sc. degrees in Electronics and Communications from VNU-UET in 2016 and 2018, respectively.
 In 2022, I completed my Ph.D. degree in Computer Science (Informatique) from the [University of Orléans, INSA CVL, PRISME](https://www.univ-orleans.fr/en/prisme/presentation/about-laboratory), France.
 Following my Ph.D., I continued my research as a postdoctoral researcher at the University of Orléans from 2022 to 2023.
+I am also a co-lead of the [AVITECH](https://avitechresearch.vn/en/) research group.

 Research Interests